TonyTangAndroid/Wood/README.md

 ##### Thanks to [Jeff Gilfelt][jgilfeltLink] for his amazing library [Chuck][chuckLink].
 This repo is a fork from Chuck, later on moved and released as separate project, since chuck is no longer maintained.

 Awesome Icon Designer
-- [Jibbie Eguna][jbeguna04Link] - He contributed the Icon to Gander.
+- [Jibbie Eguna][jbeguna04Link] - He contributed the Icon to Wood.

-Gander uses the following open source libraries:
+Wood uses the following open source libraries:
 - [OkHttp][okhttpLink] - Copyright Square, Inc.

 License